 Overdraft charges can be notoriously difficult to understand and compare, which is a far from ideal situation when the people needing the overdrafts are often stressed and short on time.
 Arranged overdrafts usually comprise interest and/or fees.
 Unarranged overdrafts can come with a raft of daily, monthly and transaction fees that quickly add up.
 Overdrafts should only ever be used for short-term borrowing you know you can repay.
 You may struggle to get your head around, let alone pay, the charges involved.
 If you think you may use your overdraft, always speak to your bank first to try and limit the charges.
 You may want to consider a current account with an interest-free overdraft or buffer.

 Before using a payday loan or your overdraft, always check if cheaper credit is available elsewhere, even if you have to wait longer.
 Credit unions are co-operatives that look after their members’ interests.
 If you join, you can get a loan with a maximum APR of 42.6 percent but you will also be required to save money while you borrow.

 A 'credit builder' card

 A credit builder card is a way of accessing credit, whilst at the same time improving your credit score – by making repayments on time you’ll prove you can manage money responsibly and so boost your credit profile for the future.
-They usually have an APR of between 24% and 40%, and you can apply for one even if your credit rating has taken a battering.
+They usually have an APR of between 24 percent and 40 percent, and you can apply for one even if your credit rating has taken a battering.
 [Editor’s note: for more information please see our other Virgin Money Living article, How to improve your credit score.]

 Finally, bear in mind that borrowing money is a sign you need to fix your finances.
 Start budgeting today so you know exactly where your money is going.